Non-governmental organization: Spreading misinformation

+Challenges to legitimacy

 Legitimacy, an important asset of an NGO, is its perception as an "independent voice".
 Neera Chandhoke wrote in a Journal of World-Systems Research article, "To put the point starkly: are the citizens of countries of the South and their needs represented in global civil society, or are citizens as well as their needs constructed by practices of representation?
 And when we realize that INGOs hardly ever come face to face with the people whose interests and problems they represent, or that they are not accountable to the people they represent, matters become even more troublesome."

 An NGO's funding affects its legitimacy, and they have become increasingly dependent on a limited number of donors.
 Competition for funds has increased, in addition to the expectations of donors who may add conditions threatening an NGO's independence.
 Dependence on official aid may dilute "the willingness of NGOs to speak out on issues which are unpopular with governments", and changes in NGO funding sources have altered their function.